 Ingredients

-- 4 tablespoons room temperature butter cut up
+- 4 tablespoons room temperature butter, cut into chunks (56 grams)

 - 1 teaspoon vanilla extract